MIRA-KUMAR/Leetcode-Learning/README.md

 Given the heads of two singly linked-lists headA and headB, return the node at which the two lists intersect.
 If the two linked lists have no intersection at all, return null.

+# LeetCode 163.
+Missing Ranges

+You are given an inclusive range [lower, upper] and a sorted unique integer array nums, where all elements are in the inclusive range.

+A number x is considered missing if x is in the range [lower, upper] and x is not in nums.

+Return the smallest sorted list of ranges that cover every missing number exactly.
+That is, no element of nums is in any of the ranges, and each missing number is in one of the ranges.

+Each range [a,b] in the list should be output as:

+    "a->b" if a != b
+    "a" if a == b

 # LeetCode 169.
 Majority Element

 Given an array nums of size n, return the majority element.